hangfei/SoftwareEngineering/hw2/writeup.md

 So after refactoring, the LCOM decreased, which indicate a improvement in cohesion of the methods and fields.
 Thus the refactoring increases understandability of the code.

 #####In Step 10, which internal quality metric became worse in the GameView class (or one of its methods)?
 Be sure to give "before" and "after" measurements.
-- reliability is lower
+Before:
+fan-in: 1
+fan-out: 1
+Instability: 0.5

+After:
+fan-in: 2
+fan-out: 3
+Instabilitiy: 0.6

 After refactoring, the instability of the code increased.
-Thus
+Thus this refactoring would harm ..